😐Monthly costs for one person with rent: $1,428 in South Korea versus $388 in India.

 Which country has higher housing costs?

-Rent in South Korea beats India across the board, especially in major cities.
+Rent in South Korea is consistently higher than in India across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in India or South Korea?
+Is $1,000 a realistic budget in India or in South Korea?

-In India, $1,000 covers most cities easily.
-In South Korea, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In India, $1,000 covers most cities easily; in South Korea it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to India or South Korea?
+Should I move to India or to South Korea?

 South Korea vs other spots: cost of living compared